|

 eg.

-a) smashing to the sideline
+to the sideline

 (inside 1 feet to go give a little margin of error.
 Aiming on the line